 We seek to make the device ergonomic, comfortable, reliable, have it measure the key physiological parameters in two environments: extreme and safe, and have it provide relevant information about the health and geo-location of the emergency department.

 What kind of parameters will the device measure?

-We already have several provisions and others that we would like to include, but we do not know if the technology will allow it.
-In general, we will want to see the level of dehydration through sweat, see how the heart rate is, analyze the level of lactate, analyze cortisol to relate it to the level of stress and fatigue, among others.
+We already have several stipulations and others that we would like to include, but we do not know if technology will allow it.
+In general, we will want to see the level of dehydration through sweating, see how the heart rate is, analyze the lactate level, analyze the cortisol to relate it to the level of stress and fatigue, among others.

 Why have you focused on these two groups of emergency professionals?

 We looked for two opposite thermal environments.
 Forest firefighters at very high temperatures and mountain rescuers at very low temperatures.

 The physiological effort that women exert while extinguishing forest fires is the same as that performed by men, despite physical differences found between sexes.